sumeetjain/your-github-username.github.io/_posts/2018-01-03-january-03-journal-entry.md

 ---
 layout: post
 title: "Journal Entry - January 03, 2018"
-excerpt: "How to write a "How to" doc"
+excerpt: "How to write a 'How to' doc"
 categories: Programming
 tags: [journal]
 date: 2018-01-03